Why “Fitspiration” Isn’t so Inspirational

 If these images and messages categorized as “fitness inspiration” actually inspire body shame – you feel ashamed of the beauty ideals you cannot reach and want to hide or judge your body or covet other women’s bodies – then these messages are not inspirational at all.
-They trigger you to feel anxiety, hopelessness, and ask you to resort to extremes to get somewhere largely unattainable for healthy people.
-I just finished writing 150 pages of my best work to date to culminate my Ph.D. competency examinations on all these issues Beauty Redefined brings to light, and the most powerful quote struck me hard.
-It has everything to do with the fitness inspiration we are discussing here:.
+They trigger you to feel anxiety, hopelessness, and ask you to resort to extremes to get somewhere largely unattainable for healthy people, which does not discount that some people may be able to attain that ideal, but most cannot.
+This powerful quote from a woman centuries ago has everything to do with the fitness inspiration we are discussing here:

 “Taught from infancy that beauty is woman’s scepter, the mind shapes itself to the body and roaming round its gilt cage, only seeks to adorn its prison” (Wollstonecraft, 1792).

 This woman hundreds of years ago described what girls and women growing up today are asked to do every second of every day for the rest of their lives.
 We are asked to believe our power, our very identities, our worth, all lie in our bodies because we ARE our bodies.
 So we are asked to fix every part of our bodies – from the wrong-colored roots of our hair to the scratchy bottoms of our feet and every new flaw in between (baggy eyelids, insufficient eyelashes, saggy knees, cellulite, stretch marks, and every other sign of life).
 Men are not asked to fix these “flaws” because this is women’s work – a work that must last a lifetime.
+Of course there are exceptions to these beauty ideals being pushed on men, but for the most part, beauty and beauty under the guise of health, is women’s work.
 We are advertised in media to ourselves as parts of ourselves to encourage us to view ourselves as simply parts in need of constant maintenance and perfection.
 We are asked to believe we are our bodies and nothing more, and we are asked to adorn the prison that we must reside in every second.
 Of every day.
 For the rest of our lives.